Keyboard shortcuts

 lipgloss.NewStyle().Bold(true).Foreground(lipgloss.Color("12")), // bright blue

-Value Colouring
+Value Coloring

 Values are styled with a three-tier priority system: